 Why?
 Because as soon as we see heaven and hell as proper names, as specific places where rewards and punishments are meted out, the acceptance of Christ and all associated good works become petty acts of bribery.
-The afterlife must remain unknown, because the quality and strength of our faith, as well as the morality of our actions, depends on the mystery.
-For this reason, Jesus calls us to attend not to the dead1 (who are beyond our reach) but to those who are living and can feel our touch.
+The afterlife must remain unknown, because the quality and strength of our faith, as well as the morality of our actions, depend on the mystery.
+For this reason, Jesus calls us to attend not the dead 1 (who are beyond our reach) but those who are living and can feel our touch.

 Heaven is for the Childlike

 But Jesus doesn’t actually leave us empty-handed.
 He instructs us to fish the kingdom as a child would, for heaven belongs to the childlike.
 11 Unfortunately, we adults often take a pretty dim view of childhood.
 Like the Apostle Paul, we associate those early years with “childishness,” and see children as clay to be molded rather than the hands which can remold us.